 All three machines have a lot in common, including:

-The only difference in work area is with the Pro and it’s maximum material depth – due to the pass through slot, it is around 18″.
+The only difference in the work area between the Pro Plus is tt’s maximum material depth.
+Due to the pass-through slot, The Pro is around 18″.

 For everything else, it’s the same.
 The maximum width is 20″, the cutting area is 11″ deep and 19.5″ wide, and the maximum height is 2″.